 Additionally, all trails and trail junctions within McDowell Mountain Park are signed with permanent signs by the park.

-The race begins at the Pemberton Trailhead and heads south across the dirt parking lot, quickly narrowing onto a mix of sand and gravel covered, rolling single track.
-The trail crosses McDowell Mountain Park Drive a few hundred meters later and continues with more undulating hills.
+The race begins at the Four Peaks Staging Area and heads down the Shallmo wash.
+The trail crosses McDowell Mountain Park Drive a little bit later and continues with more undulating hills.
 In the next mile, the trail crosses several very sandy areas including Pemberton Wash.

 The next section of trail dips in and out of even larger sandy washes and desert drainages as the trail continues to head north.
 There will be many times where you lose and gain anywhere from 20 to 50 feet of elevation.
 The trail here is a bit narrow and there are some round logs placed in the trail to prevent erosion which you must run over, but it is mostly clear of the rocks present in the first section.